Post-selection inference for penalized M-estimators via score thinning

 \section{Acknowledgments}

-Ronan Perry was supported by an Amazon AI Fellowship, Snigdha Panigrahi was supported by a National Science Foundation CAREER Award (DMS-2337882), and Daniela Witten was supported by NSF DMS 2322920, NSF DMS 2514344, NIH 5P30DA048736, and ONR N00014-23-1-2589.
+The authors thank the anonymous reviewers for their valuable suggestions.
+This work is supported in part by: an Amazon AI Fellowship to Ronan Perry; NSF CAREER Award DMS-2337882 to Snigdha Panigrahi; and NSF DMS-2322920, NSF DMS-2514344, NIH 5P30DA048736, and ONR N00014-23-1-2589 to Daniela Witten.

 {\thesection.\arabic{equation}} {\thesection.\arabic{theorem}} {\thesection.\arabic{lemma}}